Madame de Pompadour

 Jeanne-Antoinette's father François La Motte Poissonhas has to flee the country in 1725, following a scandal over some unpaid debts.
 Her mother has to raise Jeanne-Antoinette and her brother alone.
 Charles François Paul Le Normant de Tournehem, the local férmier général (tax collector) becomes the legal guardian of the children.
 The rumour goes that he is their biological father.

-She gets married on her 19th to Charles-Guillaume Le Normant d'Étiolles, a nephew of Tournehem.
+She gets married on the age of 19th to Charles-Guillaume Le Normant d'Étiolles, a nephew of Tournehem.
 They have a daughter together, Alexandrine-Jeanne.
+The marriage was not happy, and they separated in 1745.

-King Louis XV is married to Queen Maria Leszczyńska for 10 years by then.
-In those 10 years, she has had 10 children, and she has made it crystal clear to the King as fa as she is concerned, that’s enough!
-She denies him access to her bed (the only form of contraception that there was at that time!).
+King Louis XV has been married to Queen Maria Leszczyńska for 10 years by then.
+In those 10 years, she has given birth to 10 children.
+She has made it crystal clear to the King; as far as she is concerned, that’s enough!
+She denies him access to her bed, the only form of contraception that there was at that time!

-King Louis has no lack of female attention and enough mistresses, including four or the five daughters of Louis de Mailly, Marquis de Nesle, but the function of maitresse en titre is vacant at that time.
+King Louis XV has no lack of female attention and enough mistresses, including four or the five daughters of Louis de Mailly, Marquis de Nesle.
+The function of maitresse-en-titre is vacant at that time.

 There is a problem though.
-Jeanne is not of noble descent and consequently cannot hold the official function of Maitresse-en-Titre.
+Jeanne is not of noble descent and consequently cannot be officially presented at court, nor hold the function of Maitresse-en-Titre.
+He can not keep her locked in te atttick forever, so she must be uplifted.

 Of course, for a King in those days, this is not a major problem.
 Louis buys the title Marquise De Pompadour, a noble title that was conveniently vacant at the time.
 Jeanne receives not only the title, but also the castle that goes with it.
-The Chateau de Pompadour is the first of many houses and castles that she would receive in her career.
+The Chateau de Pompadour is the first of many houses and castles that she would collect during her career.

 Now there are no more restrictions for Jeanne, Marquise de Pompadour, to move into the spacious apartments at Versailles that are reserved for the Maitresse-en-Titre.

-The only downside to her story is the courtiers.
+The only downside to her story is her realation with the other courtiers.
 They openly ventilate their disapproval.
 A commoner at Court, they had never experienced that before!
 The conservative, to Royal protocol addicted courtiers, call her names and whisper behind her back.
 Some of them oppose her until her death.

 Madame de Pompadour ignores these people and soon becomes indispensable to the King.